awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-view-compare.md

-# View and Compare SageMaker Experiments, Trials, and Trial Components<a name="experiments-view-compare"></a>
+# View and Compare Amazon SageMaker Experiments, Trials, and Trial Components<a name="experiments-view-compare"></a>

 An Amazon SageMaker *experiment* consists of multiple *trials* with a related objective\.
 A trial consists of one or more *trial components*, such as a data preprocessing job and a training job\.